fikrishadiq17/K-means-clustering/README.md

 # K-means-clustering
 K-means clustering to group customers based on their purchase behavior

-# Objective:
+### Objective
 To group the customers based on their RFM (Recency, Frequency, and Monetary).
 The result can later be used for targeted marketing.

-# Data:
+### Data
-The analysis is using the sales data on a year period from 1 July 2025 - 30 June 2026.
+The analysis is using the sales data from a small retail shop on a year period from 1 July 2025 - 30 June 2026.
 Consist of 13751 rows of data, each row contains:
   <details>
 <summary>Show columns</summary>